Nostalgia Only Goes So Far

 LOW Missing the color-changing conversation five times in a row.

 WTF Oh, there’s a mutilated corpse in this closet.
 Huh.

 Night Trap is a difficult game to review – going in, everyone knows that it’s not good.
-After all, it’s a game made famous by creating a huge amount of fuss while being very of little value.
-I went into it expecting much, and I wasn’t disappointed.
+After all, it’s a game made famous by creating a huge amount of fuss while being of very little value.
+I went into it not expecting much, and I wasn’t disappointed.

 A FMV title about defending sexy teens from hunched mutant quasi-vampires, Night Trap sits the player down at a control board and asks them to scan eight different cameras.
 The goal is to wait for ‘augers’ to wander over one of the traps and then activate it, killing or capturing the enemy.
 It’s never entirely clear what happens under the trapdoors or behind the revolving walls that sweep them away.

 The gameplay is rough, and that’s perhaps the nicest thing that can be said about it.
 A red light flashes whenever a new auger enters one of the screens, but most of the time multiple augers will attack simultaneously, which creates a pretty huge problem.
 The player can only grab the augers during the half-second or so that they’re on top of a trap location, and when two groups of augers are moving through different rooms at the same time, it’s impossible to know which one will arrive at a trap first, or even if the auger is trappable – some aren’t.
 Luckily, the clips always play out in the exact same order, so it’s possible to memorize or write down patterns, but that’s far more work than I imagine most players are going to want to put in.